Robert S. Crouch

 Officer Basic Training Program Coordinator: Dan

-Officer Dan Ryan began working as MTU #10's Part-Time Officer Basic Training Program Coordinator in November 2003.
-Prior to that, Dan served as the previous Coordinator's Assistant, starting in July 1999 with Class #4 of the Part-Time Basic Training Program, after graduating from Class #3 in April of that same year, while working part-time for Pleasant Plains Police Department.
-Mr. Ryan is now the full-time Assistant Chief for the Leland Grove Police Department, and also works part-time as a night-time security guard.
+Leland Grove Chief of Police Dan Ryan began working as MTU #10's contractual Part-Time Officer Basic Training Program Coordinator in November 2003.
+Prior to that, Dan served as the previous Part-Time Coordinator's Assistant, starting in July 1999 with Class #4 of the Part-Time Basic Training Program, after graduating from Class #3 in April of that same year, while working part-time for Pleasant Plains Police Department.

-As MTU #10's Part-Time Basic Training Coordinator, Dan has seen the program progress from using computer workstations with VHS tapes, to the current system which allows students to access all computer training via the Internet and complete their training online from anywhere.
+As MTU #10's Part-Time Basic Training Coordinator for over sixteen years, Dan has seen the program progress from using computer workstations with VHS tapes, to the current system which allows students to access all computer training via the Internet and complete their training online from anywhere.
 He was presented with his 10 Year Service Award at the conclusion of Class #16 of the PT Basic Training.

 IROCC Program Manager:

-LETAC & IROCC staff look forward to working with Kenton in the future.
-His jovial attitude and dedication to serving those participating in the Concealed Carry programs have already endeared him to us all.
+LETAC & IROCC staff love working with Kenton.
+His soft-heartedness and jovial attitude, as well as his dedication to serving law enforcement, particularly those participating in the Concealed Carry programs, have endeared him to us all.

 Prior to coming to IROCC, Jennette worked for Kerasotes Theaters in Springfield for over 10 years, both in the office, and as a Theater Manager.
-She was married to Craig Nall in March 2010, and gave birth to their daughter in November 2010.
-Jennette also has an 8 year old son who is a "handsome dude", and is smart, funny, and very articulate for his age.
-He loves Spider-Man, and Iron Man.
+She was married to Craig Nall in March 2010, and gave birth to their daughter later in that same year.
+Jennette also has a 10 year old son who is a "handsome dude", and is smart, funny, and very articulate.
 She also has a beautiful step-daughter, Kylie.
 Jennette enjoys spending time with family and friends and anything that has to do with theater.

 In her spare time she enjoys reading, attending live theater events, learning new things, and exploring the world through the eyes of her children.
 She also enjoys singing, dancing, and acting, and is looking forward to getting back into those things once her children get a little bit older.
 She is thrilled to be part of the IROCC family and is looking forward to the continued growth of the program under the guidance of the great team here at MTU #10.